Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5rVqTHOiwh0.md

 # [November 17th, 2020 Livestream](../2020-11-17.md)
 ## Q&A: Any chance to use the HUB Computer to display the statistics and production of the factory?
 https://www.youtube.com/watch?v=5rVqTHOiwh0
-This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Are there going to be stats on The HUB computer at some point?](./yt-LXjxyiB6F3s.md) [https://www.youtube.com/watch?v=LXjxyiB6F3s](https://www.youtube.com/watch?v=LXjxyiB6F3s)
+This question was possibly duplicated with a more recent answer: [November 9th, 2021 Livestream Q&A: Any plans to implement an in-game statistics panel?](./yt--FK6cMdhe18.md) [https://www.youtube.com/watch?v=-FK6cMdhe18](https://www.youtube.com/watch?v=-FK6cMdhe18)

 ### Topics